Mussenden Temple and Downhill Demesne

 Dovecote and Icehouse

-The building had a dual purpose: an icehouse on the lower level and a dovecote on the upper level.
+The building is an unusual built feature of the estate, with a dual purpose: an icehouse on the lower level and a dovecote, which is a circular type building, on the upper level.
 It was used for storing ice that was cut from a nearby pond.

 The Walled Garden

 The garden at Downhill Demesne was once a vital source of fruits, vegetables, and flowers.
-However, today it is mostly occupied by a small herd of sheep and a few apple trees, and little evidence of its former beauty remains.
+Today, when entering the grounds, the walled garden appears as a picturesque, almost fantasy-like landscape within the estate, though it is now mostly occupied by a small herd of sheep and a few apple trees, with little evidence of its former beauty remaining.

 Mussenden Temple and the Downhill Demesne in Ireland offer a distinctive location for weddings.
 The cost of a Mussenden temple wedding will depend on the selected package, including decor, a wedding planner, a photographer, and other expenses.